sorbayhq/sorbay/README.md

 production just yet.
 We are currently working on additional features and these will be influenced by feedback from the community.

 ## Help, bugs & discussion
-If you encounter any bugs up an issue in this repository.
+If you encounter any bugs open up an issue in this repository.
 If you need help or want to chat about the project, join our [Slack](https://join.slack.com/t/slack-oso6527/shared_invite/zt-1qd8gm543-KGdb5gD4WqikZEKEk8sSTA) channel.